 |Backpacking||Sleeping Bag in Tent||No||No||No||No|

-* "Store" in this context indicates any place where you can buy basic goods that you may have forgotten to bring along, such as Chapstick or additional snacks.
+* "Store" in this context indicates any place where you can buy basic goods that you may have forgotten to bring along, such as lip baum or personalized snacks.

 Difficulty and Hazards